 We rented a building we now own on the North side of Chicago, which had formerly been used by a charter school, and opened our school in September 2009 with 13 preschool students (3- and 4-year-olds) and two German teachers.
 In our second year, we grew to Kindergarten (5-year-olds) and expanded to 23 students.
 In our third year, we had 39 students and added 1st and 2nd grades.
 The following years, GISC grew to 3rd through 5th grades.
 For the 2017-18 school year, we now have more than 100 students in preschool through 7th grade and 14 teachers, all of whom are native German speakers from various areas in Austria, Germany, and Switzerland.
 We plan to add one grade level per year continuing through 12th grade.
 Students will graduate from high school with an internationally recognized IB Diploma and a U.S. High School Diploma.

-GISC will become a Pre-K through 12th Grade IB World School.
-We are currently a Primary Years Program (PYP) candidate school of the International Baccalaureate Organization (IBO).
-In implementing the PYP, we are adopting and strengthening our curriculum and we are fulfilling our School Mission to prepare students to become well-rounded, creative, responsible, and tolerant global citizens by providing them with a rigorous, world-class education in a supportive and individualized learning environment.
+GISC is an International Baccalaureate (IB) World School offering the Primary Years Program (PYP) of the International Baccalaureate Organization (IBO).
+Through the PYP, we are adopting and strengthening our curriculum and we are fulfilling our School Mission to prepare students to become well-rounded, creative, responsible, and tolerant global citizens by providing them with a rigorous, world-class education in a supportive and individualized learning environment.
 Inquiry, Action, and Reflection are unifying approaches to teaching and learning across disciplines.
-The IBO offers its Pre-K through 12th Grade curriculum for elementary school (PYP), middle school (MYP), and high school (IB).
+The IBO offers its Pre-K through 12th Grade curriculum for elementary school (PYP), middle school (MYP), and high school (IB DP).
 We plan to implement all three stages.
 Our teachers have completed PYP course work.
 IB teacher training will continue over the next years.
 With the expansion of the School to 8th grade, we will transition to the Middle Years Program (MYP).

 GISC is a Provisional Member of the Independent School Association of the Central States (ISACS).
 The School is also recognized as an official DSD-Schule (German schools abroad offering Deutsches Sprach-Diplom/German Language Certificate) by the Zentralstelle für das Auslandsschulwesen (ZfA), the German government’s agency that oversees German schools abroad.
 GISC is also an official PASCH Partner School.
 The PASCH-Initiative (Partner School initiative) of the Federal Foreign Office is a global network of some 1,500 schools that place a high value on German.
 The purpose of the initiative is to develop vivid and long-lasting links to Germany and inspire schools, teachers, and students to enjoy an open exchange of views and engage in cooperation.